jonasbucherETH/sushi_internship/README.md

 Still doesn't work (also module is not recognized)

+Loading module in CLI and then running the test-Vcf works

 #### t-SNE (t-distributed stochastic neighbor embedding)

+already in Seurat

 #### UMAP (Uniform Manifold Approximation and Projection)

+already in Seurat